wilsonmar/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

 9. Update of results to SonarQube.
 10. <a href="#ReadCSV">Add CSV data processing</a>
 11. <a href="#Excel">Add Excel data processing</a>
-12. Add OpenCV (via SikuliX2)
+12. <a target="_blank" href="https://wilsonmar.github.io/opencv-sikulix-robot/">Add OpenCV (via SikuliX2)</a> to recognize portions of pictures
-13. Add Tesseract
+13. Add Tesseract to extract text from pictures (OCR = Optical Character Recognition)

 14. Run by CA DevTest
 15. Run in SauceLab Cloud